LowCodeDataGirl/World-Cup-DataSet-Analysis/README.md

 - [Microsoft SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)
 ## Dataset
 The World Cup Dataset contains three tables namely
-- [World Cup Matches] : It consists of 836 rows and 22 columns
+- [World Cup Matches] : It consists of 852 rows and 20 columns
-- [World Cup Players] : It consists of X rows and Y columns
+- [World Cup Players] : It consists of 37,784 rows and 9 columns
 - [World Cup Preview] : It consists of 20 rows and 10 columns
 ##  Dataset Schema
 World Cup Matches

+All columns in this table have a data type of Varchar(50) , meaning that they can each store values up to 50 characters long.
 - Year
 - Datetime
 - Stage